xiyuanbao/kgb/content/authors/agrima/_index.md

 - Alumni
 ---

-Antoniette Grima received her PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni in University College London.
+Antoniette Grima received her PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni at University College London.
 She was also a visiting student in UCLA in 2019.

 Click to see her [link at UCL](https://www.ucl.ac.uk/earth-sciences/people/research-students/antoniette-grima).